richi235/multipath-vpn/README.md

 # Reinhard-VPN

-A Multi-Hop link Aggregation VPN System.
+A Multipath Tunneling VPN Client and Server.
+Like OpenVPN, but with multiple links from Client to Server.

 ## Properties